barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 Applying the affine transform only is also useful for debugging deformable registration.
 If the final result looks suboptimal, check the affine alignment and improve it if possible, before altering the deformable parameters.

+## Reference image (`-r` option)

+The reference image defines the physical space of the output image.
+This must be in the same **physical** space as the fixed image (if using forward transforms) or the moving image (if using inverse transforms).
+If you would like to change resolution, you can do so by resampling the image with `ResampleImageBySpacing`, which preserves the origin and orientation of the image in physical space.
+You can then use the resampled image as the reference image for `antsApplyTransforms`, and the results will still be aligned correctly.

 ## Transforming a point set

 Transform points from fixed to moving space: